Which car can you use as a home battery?

 3. Can I always use my electric car as a backup power supply?

 The ability to use your electric car as a backup power supply depends on the vehicle's V2H functionality and the availability of compatible infrastructure.
-Models like the Ford F-150 Lightning are specifically designed for this function.
+Models like the Ford F-150 Lightning are specifically designed for this purpose.

 Ole Diepstraten